Compare Travel Insurance

 When gadgets aren’t covered under the Valuables section of travel insurance, you may still find protection under standard or optional "Gadget" cover.
-In some cases, a low level of Gadget cover is included as standard but if that’s not enough for your individual needs, then you may be offered the chance to increase the limits for an added premium.
+In some cases, a low level of Gadget cover is included as standard but if that is not enough for your individual needs (e.g., the gadgets you travel with are worth more), then you may be offered the chance to increase the limits for an added premium.

 Cost of Gadget Cover